-Lubricate the suspension pivot shafts with Polaris Premium All Season Grease at 500 miles (800 km) initially, every 1000 miles (1600 km) after that, and before off-season storage each year.
+Lubricate the suspension pivot shafts with POLARIS Premium All Season Grease at the intervals outlined in the Periodic Maintenance Table beginning on page 62 and before seasonal storage.
+When operating in heavy, wet snow conditions, lubricate every 500 miles (800 km).

 Lack of lubrication will adversely affect your ride and the life of the suspension.
-For more information about suspension lubrication and adjustments, see your Polaris dealer.
+For more information about suspension lubrication and adjustments, see your POLARIS dealer.